-My Strategies Work in Every Holdem Format (3:05)
+My Poker Strategies Work in Every Holdem Format

 I’ve received a few emails recently from people asking if the strategies I teach work for LIVE games as well as online games.
 I’ve also been asked if they work for tournaments just like they do in cash games.

-For the most part, the strategies I discuss are good for any form of Holdem.
+For the most part, the strategies I teach are good for any form of Holdem.
 The reason for this is because most everything I teach is exploit-based.

 When I talk about cbetting, I talk about in relation to the type of opponent you’re up against, the hand you hold and the board at the time.
 I also talk about the bet sizes you can use to extract maximum value or get somebody to fold.

-When I talk about position, position is the ultimate advantage you have in any hand, and that holds true with any form of Holdem.
+When I talk about position: Position is the ultimate advantage you have in any hand.
+That holds true with any form of Holdem.

-Most of the things I discuss are applicable across the board, and that includes Bread and Butter situations.
-Yep, this is the most profitable spot to put yourself in regardless of it being a tournament or cash game you’re playing, a home game with your buddies or an online cash game.
+Most of the things I discuss are applicable across the board, and that includes Bread and Butter situations: This is the most profitable spot to put yourself in regardless of it being a tournament or cash game you’re playing, a home game with your buddies or an online cash game.